NeugebauerLab/PABPN1_phosphorylation/README.md

 # PABPN1_phosphorylation

-# Preprocessing, mapping, splicing, and poly(A) tail lengths quantification
+# Preprocessing, mapping, splicing, and poly(A) tail lengths quantification (Long-read Sequencing)

 Preprocessing, mapping, splicing, and poly(A) tail lengths quantification can be carried out with the attached Snakemake pipeline.
 Be sure to create/adjust the sample.yaml file as needed.